 In the world, in order to interact with another person, we have to meet with them.
 However, since God is omnipresent, we do not have to travel somewhere to meet with God.
 He is immediately present with us in our heart whenever we need Him.
 We can also immediately communicate with God because He is omniscient.
 He knows what is going on in our mind and He speaks to us through the Wisdom that flows into it.
 God can also help us do useful things because He is the Divine Power and Energy that flows into our hands.

-When we read the New Testament, we discover what kind of person God is.
+In the spiritual world, the name of a person represents his spiritual qualities.
+Now, after God manifested as the Messiah on Earth and fused His humanity with His Divine Love, His name became Jesus, YEHOSHUA or YHVH is our savior.
+Through His Divine-Human body, God was now able to reach all the way down to the level of matter and lift each one of us into Heaven.
+And, when we read the New Testament, we can discover what kind of person God is.
 Although Jesus was rejected and mistreated by many persons, He continued to love and heal everyone with a Love that was unconditional, infinite and divine.
 And, since our divine purpose is to become a perfect image of God, we can also use Jesus' life, intentions, behavior and actions in the New Testament as a model for our own life.
 This is the other reason God manifested as the Messiah on Earth.
 He came down to show us the WAY to Heaven.

 God is the essential person.
 Throughout all the heavens, the only concept of God is a concept of a person.
 The reason is that heaven, overall and regionally, is in a kind of human form, and Divinity among the angels is what makes heaven.
 Further, thinking proceeds in keeping with heaven's form, so it is not possible for angels to think about God in any other way.
 This is why all the people on earth who are in touch with heaven think about God in the same way when they are thinking very deeply, or in their spirit.